 7. Baby carrier

 While you can take your baby out on their stroller (with a winter-appropriate cover or one of the thick blankets described above), sometimes, nothing beats body warmth.
 Keep your baby feeling snug — and loved — with a baby carrier, such as a wrap, a ring sling, or a soft structured carrier.
-Read this (LINK TO HOW TO CHOOSE A CARRIER BLOG) for the things you should look for in a good carrier.
+Read this for the things you should look for in a good carrier.

 The dry air of winter can dry up your baby’s nasal passages and airways, causing coughs, stuffy noses, and sore throats.
 In order to avoid this, it helps to use a humidifier, especially in the night as your baby sleeps.
 A good humidifier will add moisture to the air, helping prevent breathing issues for a much more comfortable bedtime.

 Aside from airways and nasal passages, the cold winter air can also cause your baby’s sensitive to dry up!
 Dry skin can easily become irritated and can cause other issues like rashes and eczema.
 To prevent this, use rich but baby-friendly moisturizer to keep your baby’s skin supple.
-Put moisturizer on your baby’s skin when you massage (LINK TO BENEFITS OF BABY MASSAGE BLOG) them before bedtime.
+Put moisturizer on your baby’s skin when you massage them before bedtime.